-If you want to learn more about DKIM, read this Return Path article.
+If you want to learn more about DKIM, read this Validity article.

-If you want to set up a DKIM record, check out this Return Path article.
+If you want to set up a DKIM record, check out this Validity article.

 Domain-based Message Authentication, Reporting, and Conformance (DMARC) is a custom DNS record.
 It can be used once you have SPF and DKIM records set up.

 DMARC works with both SPF and DKIM to make sure emails are properly validated by receiving servers.
 It also gives the sender the ability to tell email providers how to deal with mail that fails to pass DMARC’s validation process.